emcpwns/CKS/index.md

 ### Edibles
 **Era Unlocked:** Modern
 **Resources:** 200 Dabs --> 400 Edibles
 **Notes:** The upgrade runs a pricey budget, but effectivley doubles dab profits.
+Can also be traded for improved foreign relations.